angusgee/cat-gpty/README.md

 The contents of your project are named and concatenated together, exported to a file and copied to your clipboard.

-You can get the entire context of your project with only a couple of key presses
+You can get the entire context of your project with only a couple of key presses.

+Pro tip: iterate!
+Asking it to check again only takes a few more seconds and mitigates against innacurate results.
+Why not have it review your code for bugs, then check again for vulnerabilities?

 ## Getting started